• image1

 University of Michigan Prize for Excellence in Plasma Science and Engineering

-The Michigan Institute for Plasma Science and Engineering and the University of Michigan (UM) College of Engineering have established the UM Prize for Excellence in Plasma Science and Engineering to acknowledge contributions to significant advances in plasma science and engineering that have or will lead to significant societal benefits.
-The Prize is international in scope that will be awarded annually.
+The Michigan Institute for Plasma Science and Engineering and the University of Michigan (UM) College of Engineering have established in 2023 the UM Prize for Excellence in Plasma Science and Engineering to acknowledge contributions to significant advances in plasma science and engineering that have or will lead to significant societal benefits.
+The Prize is international in scope and is awarded annually.
 The area of contribution of the nominee may be in any field of plasma science and engineering.

 • This international opportunity is open to all persons who are or have contributed to advances in plasma science and engineering at all stages of their career and at all levels of the career ladder.